Ideas from our Fellows: Designing my Fellowship

 Monica Harned teaches at Race Brook School in Orange, CT.
 For her FFT Fellowship, she investigated the design, history and art integration of various bridges in The Netherlands, Germany, Czech Republic and Poland to create a STEAM unit for gifted students and increase interest in related careers with girls in upper elementary grade levels.

-Later this week: 10 Steps for Planning Your Fellowship
+What’s next: 10 Steps for Planning Your Fellowship